Volkswriter

-Volkswriter is a word processor for the IBM PC written by Camilo Wilson and distributed by Lifetree Software, Inc.
+Volkswriter is a word processor for IBM PC compatibles written by Camilo Wilson.
+It was distributed by Lifetree Software beginning in 1982.

 Description

-Camilo Wilson was an author and computer consultant who in 1981 planned to use the new IBM PC to write a book about the computer.
+Camilo Wilson was an author and computer consultant who, in 1981, planned to use the new IBM PC to write a book about the computer.
 One of the first to receive it in California, he purchased IBM's EasyWriter word processor—a launch title for the PC—and later said that its "horrors ... were such that I decided to write my own ... to get the book done".
 After writing the new application in Pascal in less than four months Wilson borrowed $15,000 to market it, and formed Lifetree Software with his girlfriend, Honey Williams.
 Volkswriter debuted at the spring 1982 West Coast Computer Faire and, as Plainwriter, in a small listing in the first issue of PC Magazine.
 By the next issue Lifetree described the renamed Volkswriter in a full-page advertisement as "a high performance word processor" with which "you cannot erase data unintentionally".

 EasyWriter was so poor in quality that Volkswriter was for a while, as Andrew Fluegelman wrote in late 1982, "the only fully functioning word processor available for the PC".
 To compete with WordStar, which appeared on the PC six weeks after Volkswriter, Wilson emphasized its ease of use.
 By early 1984 Lifetree had 40,000 customers, $2 million in sales—about half to companies—27 employees, and released an enhanced $295 Volkswriter Deluxe, also ported to the Atari ST running OS-9 and, as GEM Write, to GEM.

-The company published versions of the software until May 1989 when due to profitability problems, the Volkswriter product line was sold to employees.
-The new company formed with the name Volkswriter Inc.
+Lifetree revenue rose to $5 million, before declining to $2 million in 1988 and $592,000 in 1989.
+The company published Volkswriter until May 1989, when, due to profitability problems, Wilson decided to discontinue all products except Correct Grammar, a grammar checker.
+The Volkswriter product line was sold to employees, who formed Volkswriter Inc. WordStar International agreed to acquire Lifetree in February 1991; the latter company had $4 million in sales in 1990.